rchat95/GTA_Self_Driving_Car_RC/README.md

 The primary focus of development for now is the Neural Network model.

 **v0.2** - Nine class labels (w, s, a, d, wa, wd, sa, sd, no key).
-Here, the Convolutional Neural Network (CNN) that is being used to train the neural network is an expanded version of AlexNet called alexnetv2.
+Here, the Convolutional Neural Network (CNN) that is being used to train the neural network is an expanded version of AlexNet.
 It is fed with grayscale input frames of size 160x120.

 **v0.1** - Three class labels (w, a, d).
 Here, a standard AlexNet is used and it is given grayscale input images of size 80x60.